 If you have been to a hardware store lately, you may have noticed the increased amount of energy efficient light bulbs on the shelves in the lighting section.
 As a consumer, your lighting choices are changing due to new technological advancements in the light bulb industry.
 Scientists and creators have been working hard on designing new lighting choices for consumers that are good for the environment and that can make homes more energy efficient.
 In many cases, traditional light bulbs have reduced production to make room for environmentally friendly and energy efficient new technology.
 These energy saving light bulbs still deliver quality and the same brightness you would expect from traditional bulbs.
 Most consumers are now upgrading their home lighting systems to these new bulbs so they can reap the benefits of more energy-efficient lighting.

-Halogen incandescents are considered one of the best energy saving light bulbs on the market today because they are designed similarly to the traditional incandescent bulbs.
-However, these types of lightbulbs use less energy than standard bulbs.
+Halogen incandescents are considered one of the best energy saving light bulbs on the market today.
+They are designed similarly to traditional incandescent bulbs, but halogen incandescent lightbulbs use less energy than traditional incandescent lighting.
 While these lightbulbs have a higher price point than regular incandescent bulbs, they can be well worth the few extra bucks.
-By installing this energy-efficient lighting in your home, you can save money on your monthly power bill in summer and winter.
+By installing this energy-efficient lighting in your home, you may be able to save money on your monthly power bill in summer and winter.